 Receipts and Invoices

-Keep any receipts and invoices you receive for costs related to your injury so your attorney can include them in the settlement calculations.
+Keep any receipts and invoices you receive for costs related to your injury so your premises liability lawyer can include them in the settlement calculations.

 Expert Witness Testimony

-Your lawyer might bring in various experts to provide testimony regarding your injuries, your damages, or the accident that caused them.
+Your premises liability lawyers might bring in various experts to provide testimony regarding your injuries, your damages, or the accident that caused them.